foxhands/FTP-Backup-Tool/README.md

 ---

-## Будущие улучшения
+## Future Improvements
-- Поддержка SFTP для более безопасной загрузки.
+- Add SFTP support for secure uploads.
-- Уведомления через email или Telegram.
+- Notifications via email or Telegram.
-- GUI для настройки и запуска.
+- GUI for configuration and execution.
-- Интеграция с облачными хранилищами (Google Drive, AWS S3).
+- Integration with cloud storage (Google Drive, AWS S3).

 ---

-## Лицензия
+## License
-Проект распространяется под лицензией MIT. Подробнее см. в файле `LICENSE`.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---